Alaska Drug & Alcohol Awareness Class Online

 The course can also be taken on any device that has access to the Internet: desktops, laptops, tablets, and smartphones.
 You can even start on one device and continue on another!

-Your Drug & Alcohol Awareness certificate comes backed by a 100% money-back guarantee.
+Your Drug & Alcohol Awareness certificate comes backed by a 100% Acceptance Guarantee.

 If your certificate is not accepted for any reason, contact us and let us know.
-We will refund you the full price of the course.
+We will work with your court or officer to resolve it.

 The course price includes an enrollment verification letter and your certificate of completion.
 We do not charge additional fees for providing these documents.